On the isomorphism problem for monoids of product-one sequences: Introduction

 Let $G$ be a group.
 Elements of the free abelian monoid over $G$ are called sequences over $G$ whence -- in combinatorial terms -- sequences are finite unordered sequences with repetition allowed.
 A sequence is a product-one sequence if its terms can be ordered so that their product is the identity element of $G$.
 The set $\mathcal B (G)$ of all product-one sequences is a submonoid of the free abelian monoid over $G$ (in combinatorial terms, the underlying operation is just the concatenation of sequences) and it is called the monoid of product-one sequences over $G$.

 In case of abelian groups, additive notation and terminology are dominant, whence the term zero-sum sequences is used.
-Pushed forward by a huge variety of connections in number theory, algebra, and combinatorics, the combinatorial and algebraic properties of zero-sum sequences and their associated monoids are under intensive studies since decades.
+Pushed forward by a huge variety of connections in number theory, algebra, discrete geometry, and combinatorics, the combinatorial and algebraic properties of zero-sum sequences and their associated monoids have been under intense study for decades.
+Classic combinatorial zero-sum invariants include the Davenport constant and the {E}rd{\H{o}}s-{G}inzburg-{Z}iv constant.
+For strong recent progress on the latter see \cite{Sa-Za24a}, and for some books and surveys whose focus is on algebraic applications, see \cite{Ge-HK06a, Ge-Ru09, Gr13a, Sc16a}.

-But, also the investigation of combinatorial invariants of product-one sequences over non-abelian groups goes back to the 1960s.
-For recent progress, we refer to \cite{Gr13b, Ge-Gr13a, Br-Ri18a, Ga-Li-Qu21, Qu-Li-Tee22a,Qu-Li22a,Qu-Li22b,Av-Br-Ri23a}.
-Since the last decade algebraic properties of the monoid of product-one sequences have found some interest, which was pushed forward through new applications both in invariant theory and in factorization theory (see, for example, \cite{ Cz-Do-Ge16a, Fa-Zh22a, Oh19b, Oh20a, G-G-O-Z22a}).
+The investigation of combinatorial invariants of product-one sequences over non-abelian groups goes also back to the 1960s.
+For recent progress, we refer to \cite{Gr13b, Ge-Gr13a, Br-Ri18a, Oh-Zh20b, Ga-Li-Qu21, Zh21, Qu-Li-Tee22a, Qu-Li22a, Qu-Li22b, Av-Br-Ri23a, An-Cz-Do-Sz25}.
+Since the last decade algebraic properties of the monoid of product-one sequences have found increased interest, which was pushed forward from new applications both in invariant theory (in particular, in the study of the Noether Number) and in the factorization theory of monoids and domains (e.g., monoids of product-one sequences over finite groups are C-monoids, which are a combinatorial analogue of the more complicated C-domains, \cite{Re13a, Ge-Zh19c, Oh22a}).
+For a sample of papers in these directions, see \cite{Cz-Do-Ge16a, Cz-Do-Sz18, Fa-Zh22a, Ha-Zh19a, Oh19b, Oh20a, G-G-O-Z22a}.

 In the present paper, we study the Isomorphism Problem for monoids of product-one sequences, which runs as follows.

 {\bf The Isomorphism Problem.} Let $G_1$ and $G_2$ be groups such that the monoids $\mathcal B (G_1)$ and $\mathcal B (G_2)$ are isomorphic.
 Are the groups $G_1$ and $G_2$ isomorphic?